mahdiHash/mahdiHash/README.md

 - I have a mate named Computer.
 We're friends since I was an 8 year-old boy.
 We still have fun with each other :D

-- You can contact me via email if you want: mahdihashemiii939 gmail com.

 I guess that's all for now.
 Have a nice day/night :)